ghurault/python-analysis-template/README.md

 > Delete this section after initialising a project from the template.

+This template aims to be relatively lightweight and tailored to my needs.
+It is therefore opinionated and also in constant evolution, reflecting with data science journey with Python.
+It is also worth noting that this template is more focused on experimentation rather than sharing a single final product.

 ### Getting started

 1. Initialise your GitHub repository with this template.
 Alternatively, fork (or copy the content of) this repository.